 Design-thinking firms stand apart in their willingness to engage in the task of continuously redesigning their business…to create advances in both innovation and efficiency—the combination that produces the most powerful competitive edge.
 Roger Martin

 But while it is an easy thing to say that design drives innovation meaning, many are confused by how it actually works, as well as why design can be such an integral part of making innovation happen.
 This post will go into the what and the why of innovation by design, and discuss how businesses can use both the design process and designers to advance innovation in their organization.

 What Is Innovation By Design?

 Innovation by design is the utilization of a designer’s methods and sensibility to address the needs of the consumer.
 Along with this design-driven approach, strong business strategy and technological feasibility are used to create both market opportunity and customer value.

 Basically, the goal is to solve more complex problems with the methodology of a designer.
 This methodology is solution-based rather than problem-based.
 The aim is to find what actions will create the desired results.
 Exploration of the most beneficial outcomes is accomplished with everything from systemic reasoning and imagination to intuition and logic.

-However, what many people miss when they think about innovation by design is what design, in and of itself, actually is.
+However, what many people miss when they think about “innovation through design” is what design actually is.
 The biggest misconception is that design is simply what a product or service looks like.
 In actuality, design is how (and why) the product or service functions.
-It is the process of taking an idea and making it tangible and useful.
+It is taking an idea and making it tangible and useful.